nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note**<br>

 - Refer to section [Schedule Manager Command Parameters](#441-schedule-manager-command-parameters) for more information about the parameters
-- If no optional `MODULE_CODE` is given, all schedules will be cdeleted
+- If no optional `MODULE_CODE` is given, all schedules will be cleared.

 </div>